zuozhenggh/learning-library/data-management-library/data-lake/data-catalog.md

 - Learn how to create OCI Data Integration Workspace
 - Learn how to discover and create new data assets

-### Prerequisites

-- This lab requires you to have access to an Autonomous Database instance (either ADW or ATP).
-- This lab requires completion of Lab 1, **Provisioning an ADB Instance**, and Lab 3, **Creating a Database User**, in the Contents menu on the left.
-- You can complete the prerequisite labs in two ways:

-    a.
-Manually run through the labs.

-    b.
-Provision your Autonomous Database and then go to the **Initializing Labs** section in the contents menu on the left.
-Initialize Labs will create the MOVIESTREAM user plus the required database objects.

 ## Task 1: Create the OCI Data Catalog

 In this task, you will create the OCI Data Catalog.
 Review options for creating business term to sync with the metadata for the data assets